MF-Richter/QuantumFPUT/README.md

 which auto-activate the project and enable local path handling from DrWatson.

+## Work flow
+Raw data in the form of ket state trajectories (or Monte-Carlo ensembles of them) is computed by scripts within the folder scripts/COMPUTE and saved in corresponding subfolders in the data directory.

+In scripts/PROCESS, one finds scripts that load some raw data and process it, i.e., computing distances through time from it, etc. Such processed data might be saved as well in the data directory. scripts/LOAD includes scripts that simply load such processed data and plot it again.

+It is best to run each of the scripts in scripts/COMPUTE in order to generate some raw test data to be loaded by some processing scripts.
+If you keep any parameters and names as they are now, every file should be named such that you can also run the processing scripts directly.

 ## Acknowledgments
 This work has been supported by the German Research Foundation (DFG) through FOR 5099.